- How do I change my email address?

 - Navigate to your Billing page.

-- Ensure you have a valid credit card on file.
+- Make sure you have a valid credit card on file.

 - Click the Add credit button.

-- Enter the amount of credit you want to purchase.
+- Enter the amount of credit you want to buy.

 - Your credit card will be charged immediately.

-- After you purchase credit, a record of the purchase will be available on your Upcoming invoice.
+- After you buy credit, a record will be available on your Upcoming invoice.

 We send you a notification via email each time we charge your credit card on file.
 You can view your invoices and billing history at any time by visiting your Billing page.